Ivorforce/NumDot/docs/setup/how-to-install.rst

 The easiest way to install NumDot is through the asset library.
 In the Editor, click the ``AssetLib`` tab at the top.
 Search for ``NumDot`` and click ``Download``.

-Note that new versions may be available on the asset store a few days later than by manual download.
+Note that new versions may be available on the asset library a few days later than by manual download.

 You can also find the entry online: `NumDot on the Godot Asset Library <https://godotengine.org/asset-library/asset/3351>`_.